sahil0902/minesweeper/README.md

 ## 👥 Credits

 - Game design and development by Sahil
-- Visual effects and enhancements by your friendly AI assistant
+- Visual effects and enhancements by your friendly AI assistant (claude sonnet 3.7)
 - Three.js for the 3D rendering capabilities
 - Inspiration from the classic Minesweeper game